panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 })
 ```

-The proxied enum is good for medium or bigger size projects where you want to protect even more your enum from ovwerites or access of non-existing value.
+The proxied enum is good for medium or bigger size projects where you want to protect even more your enums from overwrites or access of non-existing values.
 The proxied enum is my personal preference.

-The fourth option, if you prefer classes, is to use the class based enum where each value is an instance of the class and is stored as a static property on the class:
+The fourth option, if you prefer classes, is to use the class-based enum where each value is an instance of the class and is stored as a static property on the class:

 ```javascript
 class MyEnum {